 - PEP – a person with a prominent public position or role in an international organization, such as the United Nations (UN), the World Trade Organization (WTO), or the North Atlantic Treaty Organization (NATO).

 A politically exposed person (PEP) in financial regulation is someone who has been entrusted with a prominent public function.
 Because of their position and potential influence, a PEP is more likely to be involved in bribery and corruption.
 In international forums, the terms “politically exposed person” and “senior foreign political figure” are frequently used interchangeably.
-Foreign officials are individuals who are considered government officials under the Foreign Corrupt Practices Act, or FCPA, and while definitions are similar to PEP, there are significant differences, and the terms should not be used interchangeably.
+Foreign officials are individuals who are considered government officials under the Foreign Corrupt Practices Act, or FCPA.
+However, while definitions are similar to PEP, there are significant differences, and the terms should not be used interchangeably.